SomerEsat/ethereum-staking-guides/README.md

 - Prometheus metrics ([link](https://prometheus.io/))
 - Grafana dashboard ([link](https://grafana.com/))

+This guide also includes instructions for exposing validator and instance metrics via Prometheus and creating a Grafana dashboard to view them.

 ## Disclaimer
-I'm not an expert in any of the technologies listed in this guide (basically a noob).
+I'm not an expert in any of the technologies listed in this guide (basically I am a noob).
 I got it working and it's a lot of fun, so I wanted to share it with others.
 Please forgive any errors or ill-informed choices.
 Feedback is appreciated!

 ## Prerequisites
 This guide assumes basic knowledge of Ethereum, ETH, staking, Linux, MetaMask.
 Before you get started you will need to have your Ubuntu server instance up and running.
 For simplicity I used a VM hosted in a virtual public cloud, but a locally hosted instance is also fine.
 It will help to have the MetaMask browser extension installed and configured.
 The rest we will do along the way.
 GLHF!